kimihe/Swallow/README.md

 * On **Linux** and **OSX** systems, open a terminal and use the command unzip `Swallo-master.zip`.
 * On **Windows**, use a tool such as File Explorer to extract the project.

-# Running the example
+# Running The Project
 * In a console, change directories to the top level of the unzipped project.
-For example, if you used the default project name, `Swallo-master`, and extracted the project to your root directory, from the root directory, enter: `cd Swallo-master`
+For example, if you used the default project name, `Swallo-master`, and extracted the project to your root directory, from the root directory, enter: `cd Swallo-master/swallow`

-* Enter `sbt compile` to compile the source codes and enter `sbt run` to execute the program. sbt downloads project dependencies,  building the project and compiling archived package, output like this:
+* In the above directory, enter `sbt compile` to compile the source codes and enter `sbt run` to execute the program. sbt will download project dependencies, build the project and compile the archived package.
+Output looks like this:

 ```
 Multiple main classes detected, select one to run: